derekvawdrey/r-place-pixel-map/README.md

 - register.html (This is the registration page where a user will be able to register an account)
 - get_credits.html (This is the credits page where a user can purchase credits)

-## Things I added for css
+## Things I added for CSS deliverable

-- I decided to go with SCSS for compiling the css.
+- I decided to go with SCSS for compiling to css.
 While we haven't learned this in class, I believe it is better for me for organiziation.
 - I have modified all the page structures to better fit my design.
 - I have added a font from google fonts
+- I rearranged my repository so that it is easier to manage all my files.

 ## Mock picture